sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

     - Guest Machine requirements
       - Minimum 8 GB of RAM.
       - Recommended number of processors is 4 to allow parallel experiments.
-  - We have also included the current repo in the VM disk, so that one can access this README.md file at `~/Github/PLDI20-Artifact-Evaluation/README.md`.
+  - We have also included the current repository in the VM disk, so that one can access this README.md file at `~/Github/PLDI20-Artifact-Evaluation/README.md`.
 This is just in case the bidirectional shared clipboard does not work on the VirtualBox.

 **Troubleshoot**:
 1. For a Ubuntu host machine with Secure Boot enabled, the presented VirtualBox image may fail to be loaded.
 In that case, you can either disable the Secure Boot, or sign the VirtualBox module as described [here](https://askubuntu.com/questions/900118/vboxdrv-sh-failed-modprobe-vboxdrv-failed-please-use-dmesg-to-find-out-why/900121#900121).
 2. [VM bot up with black login screen](https://askubuntu.com/questions/1134892/ubuntu-18-04-lts-on-virtualbox-boots-up-but-black-login-screen)
-3. Virtualbox `Error ID: BLKCACHE_IOERR`: In the VB client, Storage » SATA Controlle" Use the cache I/O host (all other values are those used by default VirtualBox))
+3. Virtualbox `Error ID: BLKCACHE_IOERR`: In the VB client, Storage » SATA Controller" Use the cache I/O host (all other values are those used by default VirtualBox))

 ## Program-Level validation (PLV)
 ### Source code